ietf-rats/draft-birkholz-rats-epoch-marker/draft-birkholz-rats-epoch-markers.md

 ## RFC 3161 TSTInfo {#classic-tstinfo}

-As a reference for the definition of TST-info-based-on-CBOR-time-tag the code block below depects the original layout of the TSTInfo structure from {{-TSA}}.
+As a reference for the definition of TST-info-based-on-CBOR-time-tag the code block below depicts the original layout of the TSTInfo structure from {{-TSA}}.

 ~~~~ ASN.1
 TSTInfo ::= SEQUENCE  {